Highmark Health's VITAL Innovation Platform validates effective drug-free treatment for panic attacks

 3 Source Tolin D, McGrath P, et al, A Multisite Benchmarking Trial of Capnometry Guided Respiratory Intervention for Panic Disorder in Naturalistic Treatment Settings, Jour Applied Psychophysiology and Biofeedback, (2017) 42: 51 – 58.

-About Highmark Health’s VITAL Innovation Program
+About Highmark Health’s VITAL Innovation Platform

 VITAL’s mission is to leverage Highmark Health’s position as one of the largest integrated health care delivery and financing systems in the nation to accelerate the pace with which novel technologies and services are made available to our customers.
 In doing so, members and patients will be afforded access to safe new technologies without undue financial burden while payers will be able to understand the full impact of new technologies on their members without changing insurance medical policy prematurely.
 Additionally, providers will gain early access to novel technologies and a first-hand understanding of their impact on patients.
 Technology vendors will have the opportunity to prove the benefits of their new innovations to patients, providers and payers.
-More details about Highmark Health’s VITAL Innovation Program can be found at: http://vitalinnovationprogram.org
+More details about Highmark Health’s VITAL Innovation Platform can be found at: http://vitalinnovationprogram.org

 About Palo Alto Health Sciences and Freespira®